ezEngine/docs/docs/physics/physx-overview.md

 Actors are made up of shapes, such as spheres, boxes, capsules and meshes.
 Shapes are [described here](collision-shapes/physx-shapes.md).

 Actors can be physically linked, to constrain their movement.
 This is how you would set up a door hinge for example.
-Linking two actors is accomplished using [joints (TODO)](joints/physx-joints.md).
+Linking two actors is accomplished using [joints](joints/physx-joints.md).

 To make a player or NPC walk through a physically simulated scene, you need something that computes how the character collides with walls, climbs stairs, slides down slopes, and so on.
 This functionality is provided by a so called [character controller (TODO)](actors/physx-character-controller.md).